TAAA Mission, Constitution & Bylaws

 c.
 At least thirty days prior to the day upon which the General Assembly is to convene in regular session, the President shall appoint, with the consent of the Board of Directors, committees for such purposes and on such occasions as the President, and the Board of Directors shall deem necessary or advisable.

 d.
 The President may receive expenses incurred in conducting the business of the office.

 e.
 The President shall have no power to grant dispensations from the Constitution and Bylaws of this Association.
 Whenever it is found that the laws of this State or that enforcement is impracticable or unworkable, the President shall have the power with concurrence of the Board of Directors to suspend the operation of any law of this Association, until the next session of the General Assembly.

 f.
 In all cases where power and authority to do and act is granted by the Constitution or Bylaws, and such power is not vested elsewhere, the same is hereby vested in the President.

 g.
-The President shall serve a term of one year and may succeed him/herself for an additional one-year term; after expiration of the terms of office, shall serve for three years on the Board of Directors as Advisory Board Member.
+The President shall serve a term of two years; after expiration of the terms of office, shall serve for three years on the Board of Directors as Advisory Board Member.